It Took 5 Years: Director Bukola Ogunsola opens up about the journey behind 'Something About the Briggs' | Pulse Nigeria

 While Ogunsola’s determination carried the project forward, she didn’t walk the journey alone.
 During the screening, she took a moment to spotlight her team, particularly the film’s director of photography (DOP).

-“KC wasn’t just the DP; he stepped in as the editor,” Ogunsola revealed.
-“And he did it all for free,” she said.
+“KC wasn’t just the DP; he stepped in as the editor, he was really helpful” Ogunsola revealed.

 It’s rare to hear such stories of selflessness in an industry often driven by tight budgets and tighter schedules.
 Ogunsola’s gratitude was palpable as she credited her team for helping her overcome seemingly insurmountable odds.